logicmonitor/k8s-argus/docs/source/content/docs/monitoring.md

   DataSources usually apply based on property values, such as a system.categories or system.sysinfo value.
 For applications running in Kubernetes, the best option is to have Datasources apply based on labels.
-  Argus adds labels as resource properties (prepended with Kubernetes.label.), and you can reference these labels in the Applies To field for any DataSources.
+  Argus adds labels as resource properties (prepended with kubernetes.label.), and you can reference these labels in the Applies To field for any DataSources.
 For example, you may use a label app=shoppingcart, and have a DataSource that monitors shopping cart performance with an Applies To of